chiraghs21/urbanTideTask/README.md

 ## Configuration

 Configure the application using environment variables.
 Modify the docker-compose.yml file to set database credentials and other configurations as needed.

+## Contributing

+If you would like to contribute to this project, follow these steps:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Commit your changes (`git commit -am 'Add new feature'`).
+4. Push to the branch (`git push origin feature-branch`).
+5. Create a new Pull Request.